ibm-cloud-docs/vpc/vsi_is_profiles.md

 - A wide variety of profiles sizes with core to memory ratios optimized to maximize performance and economics for intensive workloads.
 - Enhanced integrated accelerators that feature AMX-512, AVX, and enhanced crypto acceleration.
 - Instances are started by default with Open Virtual Machine Format (OVMF), and run in Unified Extensible Firmware Interface (UEFI) mode for enhanced security.
-- Local instance storage is included with a/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=apiswap space.
+- Local instance storage is included with all profiles for easy access to temporary storage and swap space.
 For more information about the temporary nature of instance storage, see [Lifecycle of instance storage](/docs/vpc?topic=vpc-instance-storage#instance-storage-lifecycle).
 - A 3rd generation profile can be resized to a 2nd generation profile.
 A 2nd generation profile can be resized to a 3rd generation profile.
 For more information, see [Resizing between Gen 2 and Gen 3 profiles](/docs/vpc?topic=vpc-resizing-an-instance&interface=ui#resizing-instance-generations).

 ## Confidential computing profiles
 {: #confidential-computing-profiles}